 Many women who are sensitive to the effects of natural progesterone, either produced by the body or from natural progesterone HRT, are more sensitive to synthetic progestogens.

 If you experience progesterone intolerance, you may experience PMS/PMDD type symptoms while using natural progesterone or a synthetic progestogen.
+You may have worse symptoms if your estrogen is low while using progesterone.

 Physical Symptoms of Progesterone Intolerance